Bill Viola Jr., Award-Winning Author│Producer│Promoter│Martial Artist│MMA Historian│Sensei│組手 Expert

 Bill Viola was introduced to the art of Shotokan Karate by his father William Viola, founder of Allegheny Shotokan Karate.
-His lessons began as early as 1978 when he was just a toddler.
+His lessons began as early as two-and-half years old (1978) when he was just a toddler.
 As a youth Viola was one of the most consistent and well rounded competitors in the country recognized as a USAKF Jr. Olympic champion and 1993 Overall Sport Karate International Champion.
 He went on to be the most successful sport karate champion in Pennsylvania Karate Rating Association history winning an unprecedented 8-consecutive black belt overall state titles (1992-1999).
 As an open and traditional competitor Viola excelled on multiple circuits including NBL, NASKA, AAU, and USAKF.
 He competed across North America as a member of X-Caliber and Metro All-Star national travel teams.

 He was recognized as a multiple USA Karate All-American Athlete and National Champion.
 Viola was the only adult black belt triple gold medalist (Kata, -65 Kilo Kumite, Kobudo) at the 1997 USAKF National Championships in Akron, Ohio. read more

 Viola has served as a stunt actor and choreographer including performances for Paramount Pictures, Nickelodeon Movies, US Steel, Police Athletic League, Eckert Seamans Law Firm, and the University of Pittsburgh.
 Over the years Viola has participated as a spokesperson for national campaigns including, Say No to Drugs, a tour took Viola coast to coast from Los Angeles to New York. -Pictured left, Bill Viola congratulated by Arnold Schwarzenegger for winning the Arnold Classic -1998